Summary

 Also, take time to research business card options before deciding on which one to apply for.

-A business credit card, for example, can offer flexibility in carrying a balance, but that means paying interest.
+A business credit card, for example, can offer flexibility in carrying a balance, but that usually means paying interest.
 A business charge card could offer rewards and interest-free borrowing, but it also carries the obligation to pay in full each month.

 Here are a few recommendations if you’re looking for business credit cards to build credit: